muzammilbehzad/FaceLandmarks/README.md

 # FaceLandmarks

-This demo video shows a real-time face and landmark detection.
+This repo is for real-time face and landmark detection.
+It can also be used on other images and videos.